unnerving-sprinkler/AOC24/README.md

 \* Needed To Get Some Help

-#Comments
+# Comments
-* -Day 01: Easy Day Good Start to AOC (32 min)
+* Day 01: Easy Day Good Start to AOC (32 min)
-* -Day 02: Not too hard.
+* Day 02: Not too hard.
 Not proud to admit how long it took to figure ou removing one piece for array at a time.
 (60 min)